 They named themselves after the 1970 Black September conflict between the Jordanian Armed Forces and Palestinian Liberation Organization, in which King Hussein of Jordan declared military rule over the country and murdered or expelled thousands of Palestinian fighters.

 Black September retaliated with the assassination of Jordan’s Prime Minister Wasfi al-Tal in November 1971 and the unsuccessful assassination attempt of Jordan’s ambassador to London, Zaid al-Rifai soon afterward.
 They were also suspected to be behind a number of other terrorist activities around the globe, including sending letter bombs to Israeli embassies around the world, sabotaging a German electrical plant, and the hijacking of Belgian aircraft Sabena Flight 572 to Israel.

 But by far, Black September’s most notorious terrorist attack was the 1972 Munich Massacre.
-At the 1972 Olympic Games in Munich, Germany, members of Black September kidnapped and murdered eleven members of the Israeli Olympic team.
+At the 1972 Olympic Games in Munich, Germany, members of Black September would kidnap and eventually execute 11 members of the Israeli Olympic team.

 Germany, in an effort to not look especially militaristic on the global stage, had limited the amount of security at the games.
 Meanwhile, members of Black September had spent the weeks prior to the games planning their attack.

 During the second week of the games, on the morning of Sept.
 5, 1972, they used stolen keys to break into the apartment of the Israeli athletes.
 The episode known as the Munich Massacre was now underway.

 Black September first released the members of the Olympic teams from Uruguay and Hong Kong, who had been sharing the apartment with the Israelis, before taking 11 members of the Israeli team hostage.
 Moshe Weinberg, the Israeli team’s weightlifting coach, and Yossef Romano, a weightlifter, attempted to fight back against their attackers but were shot and killed.
-These two men were the first, but far from the last, victims of the Munich Massacre.
+These two men were the first victims of the Munich Massacre.